 Vegetable Soups

-The major advantage of soups are that they won’t contain any hefty fiber to irritate the bowels.
+The major advantage of soups is that they won’t contain any hefty fiber to irritate the bowels.
 Even soups made from vegetables that you would normally avoid during flare ups

 can be ingested in soup form.
 Pureed vegetables like squash, carrots, and pumpkin are great for soups, as they have a creamy, soft texture to them.
 You can add celery, a potent anti-inflammatory vegetable to nearly any soup, and it adds an amazing flavor to the broth.